Luo Jialun: Biography

-Luo Jialun was born on December 21, 1897, in Kiangsi to a moderately prosperous family.
+Luo Jialun was born on December 21, 1897, in Jiangxi to a moderately prosperous family.
 An industrious and precocious student, he graduated from Peking University in the arts, and subsequently undertook intensive research work in history and philosophy at Princeton, Columbia, London, Berlin and Paris Universities.
 Returning to China he assumed a prominent role in the "Literary Revolution of 1918 and subsequent May Fourth Movement in 1919 where as through his editorship of the respected journal The Renaissance.
 Joining the University of Peking he rose to become professor of history in 1926.
 In 1928 he was appointed President of Tsinghua University serving until 1930.